Sigma Chi: Grand officers

 The international organization uses similar Roman titles, typically with the prefix of "Grand".
 The Grand Consul is the international president of Sigma Chi.
 He presides over the Executive Committee and the Grand Chapter.

 Grand Chapter

 Grand Chapter is the supreme legislative body of Sigma Chi and convenes on odd numbered years.
 It is composed of one delegate from each active undergraduate chapter and alumni chapter, the Grand Consul and Past Grand Consuls, each being entitled to one vote.
 The Grand Chapter elects the officers of the Fraternity as well as alter or amend the Constitution, Statutes, and Executive Committee Regulations.
 It may grant or revoke charters as well as discipline any chapter, officer or member.
-The most recent Sigma Chi Grand Chapter was held in Providence, Rhode Island on June 22–24, 2018.
+The most recent Sigma Chi Grand Chapter was held in Toronto, Ontario on June 22–25, 2023.

 Grand Council

 The Grand Council meets every year when no Grand Chapter is held.
 The Grand Council consists of the Grand Officers, Past Grand Consuls, members of the Executive Committee, Grand Trustees, Grand Praetors, members of the Leadership Training Board and one undergraduate from each province.
 It may amend the Statutes or Executive Committee Regulations.